vincent-pradeilles/KeyPathKit/README.md

 ### between

-Filters out elements whose value for the attribute is not within the range.
+Filters out elements whose value for the property is not within the range.

 ```swift
 contacts.between(\.age, range: 20...30)